 Your report should be written for a broad range of systems experts from different fields, and should build on our framework of key concepts such as modularity, simplicity, scalability, etc., using specific technical language as appropriate.
-We will post more detailed writing guidelines in the coming weeks.

-The preliminary report should be approximately 2000 words.
+The preliminary report should be approximately 2500 words.
 We care more about the content of your report than the exact word-count.
-However, if you're writing significantly more than 2000 words, you're giving too much detail; if you're writing significantly less, there is not enough detail.
+However, if you're writing significantly more than 2500 words, you're giving too much detail; if you're writing significantly less, there is not enough detail.